Erie County Court Records

 Searching Probate Records

-The Erie County Probate Court record search provides online access to case index data.
-For verified copies of official probate records, requests may be sent directly to the Probate Court or submitted in person.
+The Erie County Probate Court record search gives online access to case index data.
+If you need verified copies of official probate records, send your request directly to the Probate Court or stop by in person.
 Authenticated copies cost $10.00 plus $1.00 per page, and standard certified copies cost $1.00 per page.

 Probate Court Filing Fees

-All probate forms are available on the Probate Court’s website and must be typed — the court does not accept handwritten documents.
+All probate forms are available on the Probate Court's website and must be typed — the court does not accept handwritten documents.
 Estate records, guardianship files, and trust proceedings are generally public.
-However, adoption records and mental health commitment records are sealed and excluded from public inspection.
-Deposits paid at filing are maintained until the case closes, at which point unused funds are refunded, and no case is closed until all costs have been satisfied.
+Adoption records and mental health commitment records, however, are sealed and excluded from public inspection.
+Deposits paid at filing are held until a case closes, at which point any unused funds are refunded.
+No case is closed until all costs have been satisfied.